How to Travel on Amtrak Trains with a Dog in 2023

 Add a Pet to your booking on the Trip Summary page

 Click Add to Cart, and then it’s time to finalise your booking, including entering passenger details, and pay for your tickets.
-It’s also possible to make a booking including a pet through the customer call centre or at staffed Amtrak stations.
+It’s also possible to make pet reservations through the customer call centre or at staffed Amtrak stations.

-The fee for traveling with a pet varies depending on the train service and distance travelled, as of August 2022.
-Currently it is either $29 or $39 per segment.
+The fee for traveling with a pet varies depending on the train service and distance travelled, as of December 2023.
+Currently the pet fee is either $29 or $39 per segment.
 The full list of pet fees is displayed on this page, plus the fee is listed when you add a pet to your trip.

-This fee is higher than I’ve experienced in Europe (where in nearly all countries, a small pet in a carrier bag rides for free), but it is far cheaper than if you were flying with your pet.
+This fee is higher than I’ve experienced on trains in Europe (where in many countries a small pet in a carrier bag rides for free), but it is far cheaper than the fee charges for pets to fly in the cabin on US airlines.

 Checking in with Your Pet